sagemath/trac_to_gh/Issue 5723.md

 # Issue 5723: sage new symbolics/pynac misbehave when evaluating with CDF elements

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5723

 Original creator: ncalexan